xarray-contrib/xarray-simlab/doc/io_storage.rst

     import sys
     sys.path.append('scripts')
-    from advection_model import model2
+    from advection_model import advect_model

 Using xarray
 ------------

 The :class:`xarray.Dataset` structure, used for both simulation inputs and outputs, already supports serialization and I/O to several file formats, among which netCDF_ is the recommended format.
-For more information, see section `reading and writing files`_ in xarray's docs.
+For more information, see Section `reading and writing files`_ in xarray's docs.

 .. _netCDF: https://www.unidata.ucar.edu/software/netcdf/
 .. _`reading and writing files`: http://xarray.pydata.org/en/stable/io.html

-Before showing some examples, let's first create the same initial setup than the one used in section :doc:`run_model`:
+Before showing some examples, let's first create the same initial setup than the one used in Section :doc:`run_model`:

 .. ipython:: python

-    model2
+    advect_model

 .. ipython:: python

     import xsimlab as xs
     ds = xs.create_setup(
-        model=model2,
+        model=advect_model,
         clocks={
             'time': np.linspace(0., 1., 101),
             'otime': [0, 0.5, 1]